-The Harris' hawk is a large, long-tailed, broad-winged hawk about 18 inches long with a wingspan of 43 inches.
-It has a chocolate-brown head and neck and a short, dark, hooked beak with a yellow cere.
-The tail is dark (black in adult birds) with a white base and terminal band.
+The Harris's hawk is a large, long-tailed, broad-winged hawk about 18 inches long with a wingspan of 43 inches.
+Its body is dark brown with areas of chestnut red, its legs and cere are bright yellow, and its tail is dark with a thick white terminal band.

 Common in the southwestern United States and most of South America.

 Harris’s hawks build a simple platform nest of sticks, twigs, weeds, and roots, lined with moss or similar material.
 The nest is rarely more than 30 feet above the ground.
 The clutch consists of two to four eggs.
 Incubation is 33 to 36 days.
 They may have a second or even third clutch if food is abundant.